Elevation: 6,890 ft

 From the summit, return to BLM-622 and follow it briefly southwest along the ridge crest.
 The road turns right/northwest to descend to Hay Canyon.
 Leave the road here and follow the ridge crest southwest along a fence row.
 There is an old 2-track jeep road on the right/northwest side of the fence row.
 This old road is rocky, overgrown, and weak in spots.
 Follow the fence row (using the old road) down to a saddle at 6,660 feet.

 From the saddle, follow the weak 2-track as it climbs southwest then southeast then south to reach the top of Point 6836.
 This point provides great views of both Peak 6890 and Peak 6842.
 Point 6836 has a decent cairn atop it.
 Leave Point 6836 and descend a steep, loose, rocky section of the road as it follows the fence row southwest down to a saddle at 6,420 feet.
 This is the low point between Peak 6890 and Peak 6842 and is the connecting saddle.
-It is the conclusion of the first leg of today’s 2-peak journey.
-Peak 6842 is next.
+It is the conclusion of the first leg of today’s two-peak journey.
+Peak 6842 is up next.